cpchalk/gpcheckx/README.md

 which has been built by the KBMAG binary kbprog using the -wd option.

 Example of use.
+The file f29 defines the Fibonacci group F(2,9) and can be found in the KBMAG test library.

 ./bin/kbprog -v -wd -me 65000 -t 1000 f29
-(creates an initial f29.diff2)
+(creates an initial file f29.diff2)

 ./bin/gpcheckx -v -p f29 +rptz